Danielle Lithwick, MA, RP | Psychotherapy & Counselling for Eating Disorders and Body Image Concerns | Ottawa, ON

 Myth #1: Emotional eating is bad.

 In general, the messages about emotional eating in our culture is that it’s “bad”.
 But because a part of Intuitive Eating is about tuning into your hunger signals, it can be easy to misinterpret this principle to mean that you should only eat when hungry and not for any other reason.
-Moreover, there is a principle called “Cope with your emotions without using food”.
-So on the surface it can seem like Intuitive Eaters believe that emotional eating is “bad”.
 But digging deeper into the model of Intuitive Eating, it’s important to remember that there is no “good” or “bad” behaviours in Intuitive Eating.
 Some behaviours may not feel as good for your body or mind, but it doesn’t mean they are bad.

 When it comes to emotional eating, Intuitive Eating acknowledges that eating can be an emotional experience- and that is normal.
 Eating because it gives us some comfort or getting some joy out of dining out at your favourite restaurant is all perfectly normal, human behaviours.
 What Intuitive Eating brings more attention to is whether or not the way you’re eating is actually taking care of yourself and nourishing your needs, or is it maybe adding more stress to your life?
 The reasons for emotional eating can vary from being harmless to completely self-destructive.
 But often, regardless of the intensity of it, there is often a reason it’s happening - usually because people have not learned alternative ways to deal with their emotions that’s not food related.